Personal Injury Protection (PIP)

-Florida automobile insurance laws require vehicle owners to have a minimum of $10,000 in PIP coverage.
-PIP provides compensation to drivers in an accident, regardless of who was at fault in causing the collision.
+Florida automobile insurance laws require vehicle owners to have a minimum of $10,000 in personal injury protection (PIP) coverage.
+PIP provides compensation to drivers in an accident regardless of who was at fault in causing the collision.
 Florida’s PIP rules and regulations may also bar lawsuits in certain circumstances against the at-fault party.

 A car accident attorney can help you navigate the PIP insurance process and ensure that you receive all available PIP benefits, as well as determine whether you can take legal action following a crash.